mhira-project/documentation/docs/data-and-backup.md

 ## Data Storage Location

-The location where mhira-docker installation will store its data is controlled by environment variable `DATA_SAVE_PATH`.
+The location where mhira-docker installation will store its data is controlled by environment variable `DATA_SAVE_PATH` in the .env file.

 ```dotenv
 # Default location under current user home directory